 I’ll also be happy to pass on my knowledge of the book-publishing industry, how to write a query letter that will get attention (and of course, I’ll help you edit it!), and how to find an agent.

 For poetry, I’ll comment on the overall content, as well as rhyme, meter, metaphor, line breaks, and other poetic concerns.
-Rather than “editing” your poetry, I see myself as a poetry coach, pointing out the best qualities of your work and indicating where I think you might improve things.
+Additionally, I see myself as a poetry coach, pointing out the best qualities of your work and indicating where I think you might improve things.
 As your poetry coach, I will make suggestions about how to strengthen and hone your natural gifts.
 I will also share my knowledge of appropriate markets for poetry submissions.

 For nonfiction projects (memoir, self-help and how-to, personal essays, creative nonfiction, business writing), my editing includes the services listed above, as well as comments on content, structure, pacing, maintaining a high level of engagement and interest to assure reader satisfaction, and other conventions of nonfiction writing, depending on the project.